VitoKwan/ISU--Vito/README.md

                     System.out.println("-------------------------");
                     System.out.println(" A   B   C   D   F");
                     break;

-                case 6:
+                //Search a students and check if they are higher or lower than the average. case 6:
                     System.out.print("Enter a first name or last name to search: ");
                     String keyword = input.next().toLowerCase();